obonaventure/cnp3/book-2nd/principles/sharing.rst

 Sharing bandwidth
 =================

 In all these networks, except the full-mesh, the link bandwidth is shared among all connected hosts.
-Various algorithms have been proposed and are used to efficiently share the access to this ressource.
+Various algorithms have been proposed and are used to efficiently share the access to this resource.
 We explain several of them in the Medium Access Control section below.

 .. note:: Fairness in computer networks